discoproject/disco/doc/tutorial.rst

 the map function, which belong to this reduce instance or partition.

-In this case, different words are randomly assigned to different reduce instance.
+In this case, different words are randomly assigned to different reduce instances.
 Again, this is something that can be changed --- see the parameter *partition* in :func:`disco.job` for more information.
 However, as long as all occurrences of the same word goes to the same reduce, we can be sure that the final counts are correct.